 From Sanskrit dhyāna meaning "meditation" or "meditative state”

 Japanese: Zen · Korean: Sôn · Vietnamese: Thiền

 Chan Space New York

 Who We Are

-We really couldn’t do it without the generous support of our friends.
-Please consider making a donation and help us support Master Hsin Tao’s vision and his quest to make the world a more peaceful place.
+We really couldn’t do any of this without the generous support of our friends and global family.
+Please consider making a donation and help us support Dharma Master Hsin Tao’s vision and his quest to make the world a more peaceful place.
 Chan Space New York is part of Ling Jiou Mountain Buddhist Society, and is a 501(c)(3) nonprofit organization.